CCC-GH/python-challenge/README.md

 ### This Repository is for 03-Python Homework

 #### Fully automated report generation:
+python-challenge/PyBank
 - Posted below, at bottom, is a Python script.
 - Execute one time and it will pass thru stored monthly profit records generating a well-formatted, summarized report within the PyBank "analysis" folder called "OutputPyBank.txt"
 - This script will scan rows for a: count of months, total profit/loss, average, greatest increase/decrease profit/loss change from previous month.
+- Write results to report file, OutputPyPoll.txt, and when finished, print report file to terminal.
 - Also within "analysis" folder, is an Excel analysis of data, confirming results from Python script.

+python-challenge/PyPoll
+- Posted below, at bottom, is a Python script.
+- This Python script will scan rows for candidates total votes, candidates' votes and their %-of-total, and the candidate winner of the election.
+- Write results to report file, OutputPyPoll.txt, and when finished, print report file to terminal.

 #### Text File input within repository:
 python-challenge\PyBank\Resources\03-Python_HW_Instructions_PyBank_Resources_budget_data

 #### Text File output within repository:
+Write results to report file, OutputPyPoll.txt, and when finished, print report file to terminal.

 python-challenge\PyBank\analysis\OutputPyBank.txt

 """